wur-bioinformatics/introduction-to-bioinformatics/week2.md

   h.
 On the website of the Pfam domain, you can find the corresponding logo under "Signature".
 Compare the logo of the family to the logo found with jackhmmer.
 What do you observe?

 %ANSWER%:::{dropdown} Assignment VI answers
 %ANSWER%a.
-51 hits, 50 are in fungi, 1 in a Sar bacterium. \
+55 hits, 54 are in fungi, 1 in a Sar eukaryote. \
 %ANSWER%b.
 It builds an HMM from the hits which is then used to find more distant homologs. \
 %ANSWER%c.
 54 hits. \
 %ANSWER%d.
 236 extra hits, 290 hits in total. \